 30) Loaded Mashed Potatoes

 When I’m frustrated with my own leftovers, I make a frittata.
 Beat the eggs and mix them with any cooked vegetables or small pieces of meat.
-Pour the mixture into an oiled pan and cook gently until the eggs are set.
-If you prefer a browned top, finish under the broiler.
-Otherwise, just cover it and let it steam its way to done.
-It is inexpensive, adaptable, and takes the “random ingredients” you have on hand and transforms them into a dish you could serve to a friend without having to apologize.
+Pour the mixture into an oiled pan and cook gently until the eggs are done.
+If you want a browned top, finish it under the broiler.
+Otherwise, just cover it and let it steam its way done.
+It is inexpensive, adaptable, and takes those ‘random ingredients’ you have on hand and transforms them into something that you could serve to a friend without having to apologize.